faithlierheimer/SportsPopularity/README.md

 # **Data Sources**

 Sports season-wide attendance data is relatively easily to find across the internet.
 To access this data, we will be using a series of web-scraping techniques, including but not limted to python's Pandas library and Beautiful Soup.
-For our baseball attendance data, we will be scraping the [Wikipedia article](https://en.wikipedia.org/wiki/2019_Major_League_Baseball_season) 2019 Major League Baseball Season to access data on the Major League Baseball Teams' [attendance figures](mlb_attendance.PNG) for the 2019 season, as well as a [JSON of ballparks' locations](https://tinyurl.com/y3sby4ur) to accurately place the ballparks on our leaflet map.
+For our baseball attendance data, we will be scraping the [Wikipedia article](https://en.wikipedia.org/wiki/2019_Major_League_Baseball_season) 2019 Major League Baseball Season to access data on the 2019 Major League Baseball season, as well as a [JSON of ballparks' locations](https://tinyurl.com/y3sby4ur) to accurately place the ballparks on our leaflet map.
 For the hockey attendance data we will be referencing ESPN's aggregate of the [2018-2019 hockey season](http://www.espn.com/nhl/attendance/_/year/2019), and the [Wikipedia list](https://en.wikipedia.org/wiki/List_of_National_Hockey_League_arenas) of all professional hockey arenas.
 For the football attendance data we scraped Pro-Football-Reference's [data](https://www.pro-football-reference.com/years/2018/attendance.htm) on the 2018-2019 football season, and a [list](https://www.stadiumsofprofootball.com/comparisons/) of every professional football stadium.
 For the basketball attendance data we accessed [ESNP's data](http://www.espn.com/nba/attendance/_/year/2019) for the 2018-2019 season, as well as the [Wikipedia list](https://en.wikipedia.org/wiki/List_of_National_Basketball_Association_arenas) of the professional basketball arenas.